gitschott/digital-phenotyping/image-processing/README.md

 The photo then is uploded as an argument to recognize.py and processed.
 First step is contour selection.
 Second step is mask creation.
 Next step is retrieval and averaging of color values.

 The algorithm requires OpenCV library to be pre-installed.
-Comprehensive OpenCV installation tutorial is availiable [2](http://docs.opencv.org/2.4/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.html "OpenCV installation Tutorials").
+Comprehensive OpenCV installation tutorial is availiable at the [OpenCV installation tutorial page](http://docs.opencv.org/2.4/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.html "OpenCV installation Tutorials").

 Current version allows:
 * Palette pattern recognition (to be tested)